saadeghi/daisyui/src/docs/src/routes/(docs)/docs/themes/+page.svelte.md

 ---

 <script>
-  import ThemePreviews from "@components/ThemePreviews.svelte" import Translate from "@components/Translate.svelte"
+  import ThemePreviews from "$components/ThemePreviews.svelte" import Translate from "$components/Translate.svelte" export let data
 </script>

 <Translate text="daisyUI comes with a number of themes, which you can use with no extra effort." />